4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/data-security.md

 ## The Cube

 Let's expand on the **CIA Triad** concept.
-The McCumber Cube is a model framework created by John McCumber to help organizations establish and evaluate information security initiatives by considering all related factors that affect them.
+The McCumber Cube is a model framework created by John McCumber to help organizations establish and evaluate information security initiatives by considering all related factors that affect data security and privacy.
 This security model has three dimensions:

 ### The Fundamental Principles to Protect Information Systems